ftsrg/gamma/plugins/headless/docs/headless-gamma-eclipse.md

 </configurations>
 ```

+This setup is required for the correct functioning of the Eclipse platform including fundamental capabilities, e.g., to create Eclipse workspaces (in the context of which the input models - given via the command line - are processed).

 ## Step 5 - Setting the target platform

 Open the target platform via `Window > Preferences > Plug-in Development > Target Platform`.